MAP9900/Convoy-Layout-Project/docs/VAE.md

 - bow launch origin
 - standard submarine dimensions

-The VAE does not currently reconstruct rich tactical metadata such as `spawn_region`, `target_zone_kind`, `target_ship_ids`, `aim_point`, or intended outcome label.
+The VAE does not reconstruct rich tactical metadata such as `spawn_region`, `target_zone_kind`, `target_ship_ids`, `aim_point`, or intended outcome label.
 Some metadata is recovered later through dynamic audit and candidate-pool generation.
+Fire control solutions are handeled by POMDP via `fire_control_lite`.

 ## Model Configuration